 Giles Kirkland is a professional mechanic with a passion for travelling and exploring.
 Fortunately, a well-maintained vehicle lets him do that and he enjoys sharing his knowledge with others, to help them get the most out of their travel opportunities

 Travelling by car is one of the best ways to explore.
 If you have a family to take with you, or simply have a lot of luggage, a vehicle gives you an easy way to take all of this with you.
 Likewise, it’s also much easier to get around and the extra freedom offered by a car is certainly welcome.

 That said, like any well-planned journey, there are few things you should do before you head off.
 Whether it’s making sure you have the right car tyres, fluids and maintenance, or just considering the local laws and environment of your destination in mind.

-If you’re staying within the same country, this isn’t a problem.
-However if you’re venturing somewhere new, you should understand the local laws of that country.
+If you’re staying in the same country, this isn’t a problem.
+However, if you’re venturing somewhere new, you should understand the local laws of that country.
 Even in Europe, there are different driving laws and equipment regulations that you should be aware of.
 This includes what you need to have in the car at all times and – yes – which side of the road you should be driving on.

 Additionally, some countries have additional laws on safety, such as when it comes to seat belt usage or children’s seats.
 It’s always better to look these up before you go, rather than having the local police spot you when you’re there.

 If you know you’re going away soon, it’s best to get the car in working condition now, rather than having to find a garage during the middle of your holiday.
 This doesn’t need to be a full service, but there are a few checks you can do.

 Check your car brakes are working and, if you can, try and look at the discs to ensure they aren’t too worn down.
 You never know what might happen on your holidays, from heavy traffic to stray wildlife running across the road.